ciarand/guzzle-docs/tour/using_services.rst

     * raw: Does not processing on the result and the result will simply be a ``Guzzle\Http\Message\Response`` object.
     * native: Will convert JSON responses into arrays and XML responses into SimpleXMLElement objects.
     * model: Will attempt to use the associated responseClass model of the operation and the result will be a ``Guzzle\Service\Resource\Model`` object.
 This is the default setting, and if no model is found, Guzzle attempts to return a native response.
 If no native response can be used, then Guzzle will set the result to raw response.
-    * model_array: Same as model, but instead of instantiating a Model object, the result contain an associative array of model data.

 .. note::